marioguevara/The-Impact-of-Drought-on-Soil-Moisture-Trends-across-Brazilian-Biomes-/README.md

 The source of soil moisture data is the version 4.5 of the ESA-CCI soil moisture dataset: https://esa-soilmoisture-cci.org/

+Note that there are some data gaps associated with the gaps in the ESA-CCI product.
+We calculate in columns the mean (1), the median (med 2), the standard deviation (ssd 3), minimum (min 4) and maximum (max 5) values during the analyzed period of time.

 We also augment these points with gridded environmental data described previously here https://soil.copernicus.org/articles/4/173/2018/ and here https://docs.google.com/spreadsheets/d/1yr09cPDoSVdoahN_fXcNLfgipQcCodRl66WCcj6hJ9A/edit?usp=sharing